sashperso/openshift-hc/README-linux.md

 As mentioned, any IDE will do.
 Please follow the suggestions above.

-## How to initialize a new PDF

-Please see [Initialize a new PDF](README-initialize-a-new-CER.md) for details on starting a new PDF.

 ## Generate your PDF

 The software component used is called [asciidoctor-pdf](https://asciidoctor.org/docs/asciidoctor-pdf/).